-Now a sophomore at Vanderbilt University, Alexis has an even greater passion and commitment for service.
-After learning a great deal through her service in the Ingram Scholarship Program in her first year, Alexis is excited to continue to further her commitment to working with at-risk minority youth.
-She has also developed an interest in Education Policy and the Achievement Gap, which she looks forward to pursuing in her academic studies as well as her service.
+Now a senior at Vanderbilt University, Alexis has an even greater passion and commitment for service.
+After learning a great deal through her service in the Ingram Scholarship Program, Alexis is excited to continue to further her commitment to working with at-risk minority youth.
+She has also developed an interest in Education Policy and the achievement gap, which she looks forward to pursuing in her academic studies as well as her service.
 Alexis aims to pursue a career in Education Policy in the hopes of providing more American children regardless of race, ethnicity, socioeconomic status, or geographic location a high quality public education.
 Alexis is truly grateful for the incredible opportunity she has been blessed with by the Ingram Scholarship Program and understands that the best is yet to come.